McDonogh School Fact Sheet 2016-2017

 Tuition and Financial Aid

-Each school is housed in its own building with a library, technology centers, science laboratories, and art facilities.
+Each division (Lower, Middle, Upper) is housed in its own building with a library, technology centers, science laboratories, and art facilities.

 - The Tuttle Art Gallery

 - Music, art, and dance studios